diversen/simple-file-watch/README.md

     simple-file-watch --extension='js,php' --path='.' --command='ls -l' --silence

-If you run the command without any params, it will watch any file changes in current directory, and output some info to stdout
+If you run the command without any params, it will watch any file changes in current directory, and output some info to stdout.
+Only if you use --extension='*', the command given will be executed.

 License MIT